ibm-cloud-docs/EventStreams/eventstreams133.md

     ibmcloud login -a cloud.ibm.com
     ```

 3. Create an {{site.data.keyword.messagehub}} instance on {{site.data.keyword.Bluemix_notm}} using the Enterprise plan.
-The CLI does not support the Standard plan.
+(The CLI does not support the Standard plan.)

     * To create an instance from the IBM Cloud console, enter this URL in a browser: https://cloud.ibm.com/catalog/services/event-streams

-    * To create an instance from the CLI, run the following command:
+    * To create an instance from the CLI on the Enterprise plan, run the following command:
     ```
     ibmcloud resource service-instance-create <INSTANCE_NAME> messagehub ibm.message.hub.enterprise.3nodes.2tb <REGION>
     ```
-    Note: provisioning a new instance might take up to 3 hours.
+    Provisioning a new Enterprise instance might take up to 3 hours.

+        * To create an instance from the CLI on the Standard++ plan, run the following command:
+    ```
+    ibmcloud resource service-instance-create <INSTANCE_NAME> messagehub ibm.message.hub.standard.v2 <REGION>
+    ```
+    Provisioning a new Standard++ instance is instantaneous.

 4. Create a service API key for this instance.